- Hourly / - BiWeekly /

 Note: Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Social Work classifications or Social Work specialty codes in the Social Science, Psychology, and Welfare field of work on a year-for-year basis for the required education.

-1. Employees who have not already done so must complete an approved training program and pass a competency test before being granted permanent employment status.
+1. Employees in this classification who have not already done so must complete an approved training program and pass a competency test before being granted permanent employment status.

-2. Employees of the Department of Public Safety and Correctional Services and the Department of Juvenile Services are required to qualify for and successfully complete the Entry Level Training Academy approved by the Police and Correctional Training Commission.
+2. Employees in this classification assigned to the Department of Public Safety and Correctional Services and the Department of Juvenile Services are required to qualify for and successfully complete the Entry Level Training Academy approved by the Police and Correctional Training Commission.

 4. Employees in this classification may be required to provide the employer with a telephone number at which they can be reached.